 In particular, the abundant deer population and over-browsing has negatively affected t’suu (cedar) on many islands in Gwaii Haanas.
 Cedar plays a huge role in Haida culture and is one of the species of importance recognized in the Haida Land Use Vision (2005) (PDF, 1.1 MB).

 Cedar trees are important to many other living things great and small.
 They provide habitat for forest creatures, some of which are an important feature of Haida crests and histories…

 When a Haida person goes for bark, a pole or a canoe, trees are approached with respect.
 Their spirits are hailed in a song and thanked with prayer.
 A bark gatherer takes care that the tree will go on living.

-Starting March 2017, Parks Canada and the Haida Nation plus other partners will embark on large-scale ecosystem restoration project in Gwaii Haanas called Llgaay gwii sdiihlda - Restoring Balance.
-The project aims to restore the natural and cultural plant species decimated by years of deer browsing.
-Sitka Black-tailed deer will be eradicated from six islands: Ramsay, Faraday, Murchison, Hotspring, House and the Bischofs in order to encourage the regeneration of plants, animals and Haida cultural uses.
+In March 2017, Parks Canada and the Haida Nation plus other partners embarked on large-scale ecosystem restoration project in Gwaii Haanas called Llgaay gwii sdiihlda - Restoring Balance.
+The project was initiated to restore the natural and cultural plant species decimated by years of deer browsing.
+Sitka Black-tailed deer have been eradicated from six islands: Ramsay, Faraday, Murchison, Hotspring, House and the Bischofs in order to encourage the regeneration of plants, animals and Haida cultural uses.
 Through initiatives like this - Parks Canada is achieving conservation results in support of the National Conservation Plan.